haw230/the-anadromi-project/README.md

 # The Anadromi Project
 The Anadromi Project (TAP) is an innovative approach to computer science education.
-This revolutionary structure focuses on teaching the bright leaders of tomorrow the necessary tools for **recursion** and **algorithmic thinking**, skills applicable to even outside of the computer science field.
+Armed with Python, this revolutionary program structure focuses on teaching the bright leaders of tomorrow the necessary tools for **recursion** and **algorithmic thinking**, skills applicable to even outside of the computer science field.

 # Prerequisites
 Students should have learned the basic concepts of programming: knowledge variables, loops, conditionals, and functions are assumed.